illumneo/capkey/devlog.md

 <img src="./docs/demo.svg">
 # Dev Logs

+## 2025-11-1
+Started working on making the keyboard an SAO.
+I was originally hoping that I could just use the USB C port, but I think it ended up being too challenging to get it working correctly.
+But then I switched to trying to use the I2C port (which would make it useful for future projects which would be so cool!)

+Next steps:
+- Get parts to solder and assemble a SAO connector so it can be attached correctly (without just holding jumper wires to the correct pins).
+- Add support for backspace/other characters

 ## 2025-10-21
 I've cleaned up the code a bit and I'll commit it now in it's mostly working state.
 I think I want to reverse the direction of x and y so that up and to the right is positive.
 And I want to make it